2023 Graduate Diversity & Inclusion Awardees

 The recipients of the 2023 Excellence in Leadership Award are Alaa R. Farghli, Alexandra Khlyustova, Chloe Cheng, Jennifer Houtz, and Kara Zielinski.

 Alaa R. Farghli, Ph.D.
-Candidate, Molecular Biology and Genetics
+Candidate, Genetics, Genomics, and Development

 Alaa Farghli is an exceptional community champion.
 He founded the Arab Graduate Student Association, serves as the OISE Graduate Coordinator for Community Engagement, and organizes and attends campus events as a Dean’s Scholar.
 He was a founding member of the MBG Diversity Council and has recurringly participated in GRASSHOPPR and EYH event.
 To Alaa, these positions are not discrete; community is holistic and the enthusiasm, love, and openness that he brings to these roles are as essential in everyday interactions as they are when he speaks at a podium.
 Alaa’s greatest strength lies in his ability to energize those around him, to build community no matter the size through his earnest commitment to inclusion.
 For example, when Alaa first founded the Arab Graduate Student Association there were only 13 members.
 Attendance at events was regularly in the single digits.
 In a context like Cornell, and for a racial-ethnic group that is generally underrepresented in elite spaces and especially so within the Ivy Leagues, it’s easy to be demoralized.
 Alaa understands that there is strength in every form and scale of representation.
 His attitude, consistent positivity, and endurance allowed AGSA to thrive.
 In a space where numbers are often the most valued justification for inclusion, Alaa has actively worked to engage with diversity at every level.
 Unfortunately for us, Alaa will be graduating soon.
 While his absence in the Cornell community will be greatly felt and we can honor his work by presenting him with the excellence in leadership award.